 The file used must be opened using the raw flag, and the process calling sendfile must be the controlling process of the socket.
-See gen_tcp:controlling_process/2 or module socket's level otp socket option controlling_process.
+See gen\tcp:controlling\process/2.

-If the OS used does not support non-blocking sendfile, an Erlang fallback using read/2 and gen_tcp:send/2 is used
+If the OS used does not support non-blocking sendfile, an Erlang fallback using read/2 and gen\tcp:send/2 is used.